 How Are Ovarian Cancer And Ovarian Cyst Diagnosed?

-If a patient is to experience any of the previously mentioned signs and symptoms, a doctor is to be consulted right away.
+Ovarian cancer is misdiagnosed as cyst by many patients and if a patient has experienced any of the previously mentioned signs and symptoms, then it is always advised to consult the doctor right away.
 The usual diagnostic methods in cases where there is a suspicion of ovarian cysts, or ovarian cancer include the use of MRI and ultrasound.
 A physical exam and a blood sample will help the case as well.
 Patients are often tested for the presence of a specific tumor marker called CA-125, which present in high levels in the blood that may indicate a presence of ovarian cancer.
 To confirm or rule out ovarian cancer, a biopsy is often performed as well.
 A small sample of the suspected ovarian cancer or cyst is collected, which is later examined and analyzed.

 Treatment Of Ovarian Cancer And Ovarian Cyst